Talbart Talbardon

-Talbart Talbardon was mercenary captain in the Hundred Year War.
+Talbart Talbardon was mercenary captain in the Hundred Years' War.
 He was also called Taillevardon and was one of several "men-at-arms plundering the whole country ... " according to a letter from that year.

 In 1363 he was a squire of Philip the Bold, the king's lieutenant.

 When the Treaty of Brétigny was signed on 8 May 1360 he was left without employment, and joined the roaming bands of displaced mercenaries who began to plunder the French country side.